zenml-io/zenml/examples/seldon_deployment/README.md

     --from-literal=RCLONE_CONFIG_S3_ENV_AUTH=true
 ```

+The name of the created secret also needs to be passed to the `run.py` example
+launcher script via its `--secret` command line argument.

 NOTE: this is based on the assumption that Seldon Core is running in an EKS
 cluster that already has IAM access enabled and doesn't need any explicit AWS
 credentials.
 If that is not the case, you will need to set up credentials